-Where can I park my RV for free?
+Where can RVs park for free?
 And which are the stores that allow RV overnight parking?
-Or are there other places to consider too?
+Are there other places to consider too?

 There are definitely ways to do so.
 But it pays to be polite at all times as you’re effectively an unpaid guest.